To add the 9/11 Health and Compensation Programs to the list of exempt programs under PAYGO.

 Length: 2 pages

-This bill was introduced on February 25, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 25, 2013, in a previous session of Congress, but it did not receive a vote.

 Feb 25, 2013